-Environmental considerations on the
+Environmental considerations on the right-of-way

 Prior to construction, TC Energy secures rights to strips of land called rights-of-way.
 They are approximately 45 metres wide to construct the pipeline and approximately 32 metres wide for the operating life of the pipeline.
 Once Coastal GasLink is in operation, vegetation will be managed over about 10 metres across the pipeline, to keep the area above it clear of trees, branches and invasive plants or weeds.
 The pipeline will be underground, except at valve sites and compressor stations.